-An arrhythmia is a condition in which the heart has a too fast, too slow, or irregular heartbeat.
+An arrhythmia is a condition in which the heart beats too quickly, too slowly, or irregularly.
 In many cases, the arrhythmia may not be serious or require any treatment at all.
-However, you may need medication to control or resolve the arrhythmia if your doctor finds that the arrhythmia can lead to more serious heart disease.
-There are several types of medications you can take depending on the cause of your arrhythmia.
+However, if your doctor finds that the arrhythmia could lead to more serious heart problems, they may prescribe medication.

 - amiodarone (Cordarone, Pacerone)

 - ibutilide (Corvert), which can only be given through IV

 - lidocaine (Xylocaine), which can only be given through IV

 - procainamide (Procan, Procanbid)

 While these medications can help correct an arrhythmia, there is also a risk that they can cause the arrhythmia to happen again or more often.
 This is called a proarrhythmia.
 If you develop a proarrhythmia while taking an antiarrhythmic drug, call your doctor right away.

 If you have angina (chest pain), high or low blood pressure, and an arrhythmia, your doctor may prescribe a calcium channel blocker.
 These drugs dilate your blood vessels.
 This allows more blood to flow to the heart, which helps ease chest pain and decrease blood pressure.

 These drugs can also slow your heart rate.
 A reduced heart rate and lowered blood pressure reduce the strain on your heart and reduce your risk of an arrhythmia.

 Most calcium channel blockers come in pill form, but some are also available in intravenous (IV) form.
 Calcium channel blockers are for long-term use.